 >> Acknowledging Rappatour asks the staff finally close the microphone of all those who are not recognized at this time.
 Thank you very much.
 Please move forward.

->> This cannot -- please, this is not a heated --
+>> This cannot -- please, this is not a heated -?
+What is not heated?
+What the chair mean by that phrase

+-

 >> Your objections are noted.
 You're you explain what she's going to present?
 That's the question.
 Thank you.